This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Lapis Lazuli.

 Like many gemstones, lapis lazuli possesses a number of different symbolic meanings.

 Lapis lazuli is a powerful indicator of ancient long-distance trade.
-One of the only sources of the gem in ancient times was the Badakhshan Province of northeastern Afghanistan, and there is both archaeological and literary evidence that the stone from this area was known in Mesopotamia (roughly analogous to modern-day Iraq) and Egypt thousands of years before the birth of Christ.
+For many centuries, one of the only sources of the gem was the Sar-e-sang mines, located in the Badakhshan Province of northeastern Afghanistan.
+There is both archaeological and literary evidence that lapis from this area was known in Mesopotamia (roughly analogous to modern-day Iraq) and Egypt thousands of years before the birth of Christ.

-The Latin term originally used to describe this gemstone was "sapphirus", which led to a confusion between lapis lazuli and the mineralogically unrelated sapphire.
+The original Latin term used for this gemstone was "sapphirus", and this led to a confusion between lapis lazuli and the mineralogically unrelated sapphire.
 A prominent example of this confusion is the Old Testament; in early translations of the text, sapphires are mentioned many times, but since that stone was uncommon - if not completely unknown - in the Middle East at the time the scriptures were composed, modern scholars have interpreted these references as lapis lazuli, which was widely known at the time.

 The symbolic meaning of lapis lazuli doesn’t require too imagination; with its deep blue color and flecks of golden pyrite, the gem has always been an emblem of the heavens, specifically the starry night sky.
 The goddess Ishtar, one of the most important deities of ancient Mesopotamia, was the queen of the heavens and frequently associated with lapis lazuli.
 In some texts, she is described as wearing multiple pieces of jewelry made from the stone.
 The ancient Egyptians also associated lapis lazuli with the heavens and used it to create charms and amulets.
 They also ground the stone into powder and used it to create pigment for make-up.